phyntom/leaderboard/TDD_FINAL.md

 │   └── no data component
 ├── └── pagination component (Optional)
 ```
 ##### **Frontend (Web Application)**
   * A React.js application that interacts with backend services.
-  * Provides the UI for filtering and displaying leaderboard data.
+  * Provides the UI components for filtering and displaying leaderboard data as shown in the [above structure](#architecture-design)
   * Uses WebSockets to handle real-time updates.
 ##### **Styling & UI component:**
 * The app will be styled using tailwindcss and [shadcn](https://ui.shadcn.com) UI library to provide a consistent and responsive design across different devices.
+##### **UI Component Optimization:**
+* Implement lazy loading for components to improve initial load times and performance
+* Memoize some components to prevent unnecessary re-renders
+* Move filtering to the server side ,but we can leverage client caching to improve performance.
+We can use Libraries like React-Query, Apollo GraphQL Client, or SWR to handle data fetching and caching
 ##### State Management
 * The components will be connected to a state management library such as Redux or React Context API to manage the application state and data flow.